 The eco-village is set-up in the wilderness of Hotham.
 It’s the perfect location overlooking the mountains and is in a very delicate area.
 Everything is carried in and out by manpower to reduce the impact on the fragile alpine environment.
 Which is amazing when you are sitting around enjoying your fondue and wine.
 Each bottle of wine, each chunk of cheese, every loaf of bread.
 And everything that comes in must come out the same way.
 Including the toilet.

-Well, that’s ok too, though you are missing out on a once in a lifetime adventure.
+Well, that’s ok too, though you are missing out on a once in a lifetime adventure by snow glamping.
 There’s plenty of accommodation available on/off the mountain.
-Check out what’s available on Mt Hotham.
+Though if you are staying on the mountain you’d be daft not to stay here.

 How to get yourself to the Alpine Nature Experience?